Making Big Data work for you

 Answering real needs

-The answer to CERN’s dilemma came from a group of researchers in the Faculty of Environment and Technology (FET) led by Professor Richard McClatchey.
+The answer to CERN’s dilemma came from a group of researchers in the Faculty of Environment and Technology (now known as College of Arts, Technology and Environment) led by Professor Richard McClatchey.
 The team designed an innovative piece of computer software called CRISTAL – powerful technology that could fuse huge amounts of data from anywhere around the globe into information that could be managed, analysed, tracked, stored and, most importantly, understood.

 “This was about designing complex software that could be used by real people, not just computer scientists,” says Professor McClatchey.
 “CRISTAL makes it possible to gather, track and share huge amounts of data from huge amounts of sources quickly and easily – it’s data and process management but on a massive scale.
 And it’s available as Open Source too!”